Update: Governor Scott has signed the lead, plastics, and clean water funding bills into law.

 - Helping keep our drinking water free of dangerous PFAS chemicals, which have been linked to cancer and other serious health problems.

-The bills tackle different types of toxic pollution in our communities, and they will be the strongest laws of their kind in the U.S.
+The laws tackle different types of toxic pollution in our communities — and they are the strongest laws of their kind in the U.S.

 In addition, the legislature finally took long-overdue action to fund clean water initiatives to help restore our iconic Lake Champlain and other waterways to health.